What do we believe

 Rev Greg Burke Senior Minister

 Greg was appointed as Senior Minister in 2003.
-After studying at Moore College, he held ministry positions at St. Paul’s Chatswood, The Round Church Cambridge, England, St Mark’s Chapel on the University of New England Campus and St Peter’s East Lindfield.
+After studying at Moore College, he held ministry positions at St. Paul’s Chatswood, The Round Church Cambridge, St Mark’s Chapel on the University of New England Campus and St Peter’s East Lindfield.
 He qualified as a Civil Engineer and worked on several major freeway construction projects in Sydney.
 Greg enjoys the challenge of helping people to interact with Jesus as he is revealed in the biographies of the New Testament.
+He lectures in Ethics, World Religions and Theology courses at the School of Christian Studies (SOCS), Macquarie University and the Wesley Institute.
 He is married to Pat, and they have three adult children.
-When not working Greg enjoys landscape photography, playing in a rock band with some mates and good coffee.
+When not working Greg enjoys tennis, playing in a rock band with some mates and good coffee.

 Rev Janine Steele Associate Minister